๐Ÿง˜Art and Meditation

 • Psychological associations with specific colors can be used intentionally to shift mood states

-• Personal color vocabulary develops as individuals identify which hues resonate with specific emotions
+• Personal color vocabulary develops as individuals identify which hues resonate with specific emotions for them

 • Environmental application extends beyond art-making to intentional choices in living spaces and clothing

-Compare: Guided imagery vs. mindful photography—both use visual attention as the therapeutic mechanism, but guided imagery turns inward while photography turns outward.
+Compare: Guided imagery vs. mindful photography: both use visual attention as the therapeutic mechanism, but guided imagery turns inward while photography turns outward.
 Guided imagery suits processing internal material; photography suits reconnecting with the external world.

 Quick Reference Table